-She advised that I “think and write notes” on my family system as passed down through the generations (because this is a cross-generational memoir).
+She advised that I “think and write notes” on the family system as passed down through the generations.

 For this, mind mapping turned out to be the perfect tool.
 I created several mind maps for my characters: on things like physical characteristics, unique mannerisms, and belief systems.
 Mind mapping was also helpful in comparing and contrasting characters to see where the conflicts and friction might take place.

 The best way to show mind mapping is to, well, show it.
-Below is a mind map for Mama, one character in my memoir, with a focus on her belief system and values.
+Below is a mind map for Mama, a major character in my novel, with a focus on her belief system and values.
 As you can see, I didn’t worry about perfect handwriting.
 It was more important to me to get those ideas down before they slipped out of my brain: